Swydo/custom-integrations/README.md

             },
         ],
     },
-    // Object - rate limit specification, limit the rate of requests
+    // [Object] - rate limit specification, limit the rate of requests
+    rateLimits: [
-    rateLimit: {
+        {
             // Number -  time in milliseconds until the rate limit resets
             resetInterval: 1000,
             // Number - amount of requests that can be done per interval
             requests: 1,
             // [String] (optional) - entity the rate limit applies to
             per: ['endpoint' | 'user'],
-    },
+        }
+    ],
     // [Object] - endpoint specification, configuration for each api endpoint endpoints,
 };